01taylop/space-log/README.md

 - `config.headings`: An array of headings, i.e. the title of each column.

 - `data`: An array of objects containing the data to log.
-  - A hyphen will be rendered if the object does not contain the required key for a given column.
-  - A "theme" can be provided for a given key in a row.
-For example, to indicate that the most populous region of Japan is Kantō the `populationTheme` uses [chalk](https://www.npmjs.com/package/chalk) to render green text.
+  - A "theme" can be provided for a given key in a row by adding a property in the format `${key}Theme`.
+For example, to indicate that the most populous region of Japan is Kantō, `populationTheme` uses [chalk](https://www.npmjs.com/package/chalk) to render green text.

 ```js
 import chalk from chalk